microsoft/api-guidelines/graph/deltas.md

 There are a few places where the reference of a new delta query support must be inserted.

 1. You need to add your resource to the [table of supported resources](https://docs.microsoft.com/en-us/graph/delta-query-overview#supported-resources)
-1. You need to state that your resource supports delta query in the abstract, eg [orgContact](https://docs.microsoft.com/en-us/graph/api/resources/orgcontact?view=graph-rest-1.0). (\*)
+1. You need to state that your resource supports delta query in the abstract, e.g. [orgContact](https://docs.microsoft.com/en-us/graph/api/resources/orgcontact?view=graph-rest-1.0). (\*)
-1. You need to add a delta query support page for the resource in the api reference eg [orgContact delta](https://docs.microsoft.com/en-us/graph/api/orgcontact-delta?view=graph-rest-1.0&tabs=http). (\*)
+1. You need to add a delta query support page for the resource in the api reference e.g. [orgContact delta](https://docs.microsoft.com/en-us/graph/api/orgcontact-delta?view=graph-rest-1.0&tabs=http). (\*)
-1. You need to add reference to any page you added in the coresponding Table Of Content.
+1. You need to add reference to any page you added in the corresponding Table Of Content.
-1. You need to add an entry for each version/entity that supports Delta queries to the [changelog](https://docs.microsoft.com/en-us/graph/changelog), [guidance](../../document/guidelines/changelog.html)
+1. You need to add an entry for each version/entity that supports Delta queries to the [changelog](https://docs.microsoft.com/en-us/graph/changelog), [guidance](../../Document/Guidelines/Changelog)

-> \*: These pages are available for beta and v1.0, make sure you update the beta pages during the public preview of change notifications support for your API.
+> **Note**: These pages are available for beta and v1.0, make sure you update the beta pages during the public preview of change notifications support for your API.
 Make sure you update v1.0 pages when support ships for general availability.
 Updates for different versions can be done in different pull request.

 You can see an example of adding delta query support for both v1.0 and beta to the docs [here](https://github.com/microsoftgraph/microsoft-graph-docs/pull/7451).